 There are 3 types of lentils: green, brown, and red.
 I typically use green lentils as they hold their shape very well after cooking, but I have recently found the red lentil to be simply delightful in soups.

-When combined in a dish with rich, homemade stock as shown in this week’s video, lentils make an economical, nutritious alternative to meat.
+When combined in a dish with homemade stock as shown in this week’s video, lentils make an economical, nutritious alternative to meat.
 The gallon of lentil soup I make in this video only cost about $5 – and I used organic vegetables and organic lentils!
 This is about 25 cents a serving!

 Even the cheapest fast food can’t beat that!

-In these tough economic times, incorporating lots of lentils into your meals is a smart way to keep the food budget in check without sacrificing anything in nutrition!
+In tough economic times, incorporating lots of lentils into your meals is a smart way to keep the food budget in check without sacrificing anything in nutrition!

 Incidentally, Dr. Weston A. Price considered lentils to be the most nutritious of all legumes as they are loaded with potassium,, calcium, zinc, iron, and B vitamins.
 I first learned this at the 2007 Wise Traditions Conference during Sally Fallon Morell’s talk on “Breakfast, Lunch, and Dinner’.
 The soup recipe I show you how to make in this video is an adaptation of the lentil soup recipe Sally discussed during that seminar.